superzzc/learngit/readme.txt

 2nd modify this file
 3rd modify this file

-4th modify this file on dev line
+4th modify this file on master line